-The 10 MW Snowy Ridge Wind Facility located near Bethany, Ontario commenced commercial operation on October 5, 2016.
+The 10 MW Snowy Ridge Wind Facility located near Bethany, Ontario commenced commercial operation in October 2016.
 The facility consists of five Senvion MM92 2.0 MW wind turbines and the electrical output from the facility is sold to the IESO under a FIT Contract made under the FIT Program with a 20-year term expiring in 2036.

 CPC indirectly owns a 100% interest in a joint venture that beneficially owns the Snowy Ridge Wind Facility.
-On May 12, 2017, SR Wind Development LP, a subsidiary of CPC, completed its purchase of the remaining 25% interest in the Snowy Ridge Wind Facility indirectly held by Zero Emissions People.
 Subject to the fulfillment of certain conditions under the Concord Debenture held by a subsidiary of Concord, Concord has a right to convert its debt into a 50% equity interest in the Snowy Ridge Wind Facility.
-The Concord Debenture is described under "General Development of the Business - Fiscal Year 2017".
+The Concord Debenture is described under "Narrative Description - Wind - Ganaraska Wind Facility".
 See also "General Development of the Business - Fiscal Year 2017".